ngimdock/dotnet-learn-DDD/Readme.md

 ### Value object

 Is and object that are defined by thier values.
-Value objects can also have some source validations
+Value objects can also have some source validations and have to bi imutable